MaazHussaini99/maazhussaini99/README.md

 Find my portfolio [here](https://maazhussaini.com).

-Hello there! 👋 I'm Maaz, a dedicated Java developer with a strong passion for solving complex problems through clean and efficient code.
+Hello there! 👋 I'm Maaz, a dedicated Software Engineer with a strong passion for solving complex problems through clean and efficient code.
 With a background in Civil Engineering and a **B.S. in Computer Science**, I bring a unique blend of analytical thinking and technical expertise to the world of software development.

 ## Skills